 Beneath the map, you will find a list of all the segments recorded on your ride.

-- You can view information about that segment, your segment effort, as well as star the segment.
+- Can view information about that segment, your segment effort, as well as star the segment.

 - At the bottom of the list, you'll see the option to Show Hidden Efforts, which will display any hidden segments on your ride - which you can then unhide.
 You'll also see a button to create a new segment and to learn more about segments.

 Strava subscribers can hover any segment to do a few things:

 - The segment will be highlighted in blue on the map, and the portion of your ride's elevation profile represented by the segment in dark gray.

 - You will be shown a numerical value for your segment effort intensity score (if available) and give you the option to Hide that segment from your list.

 - A segment effort detail panel will open within the full segment list on your activity overview.
 This panel will show you detailed information about that segment effort, including the "Top 10" leaderboard with default filters based on your account preferences.

 - You can further filter the results displayed, set a goal on that segment, or analyze your effort on that segment (more on this in the Analysis section of this article).
 Clicking View Full Leaderboard will navigate you away from your activity page, and will take you to the segment page on Strava.